craigspaeth/glowup/README.md

 Can also prompt for sub-apps and moves src and test into ./src/apps with a root lib directory holding a ./lib/design_system/button/button.gleam.

-# Out of scope stuff I've used
+# Out of scope stuff we've used

 80% of web apps need to talk to some kind of a database, organize testable business logic, render HTML on the server and in the browser, manage state in the browser, and handle inputs.
-Twinkle shouldn't solve for the other 20% of needs (some listed below) but it could be an umbrella org for other standalone libraries (with cute variations on a theme names like glowup/lipstick for a CSS framework).
+Twinkle shouldn't solve for the other 20% of needs (some listed below) but it could be an umbrella org for other standalone libraries.

 - **Jobs** An eventuality but not often in the first year.
 - **Pub/Sub** Some apps need to be real-time and provide a story around channels, SSE/WebSockets, etc.